Fraserbc/BetterDiscord-Embeds/README.md

 ## How do I do multiline embeds?

-~~The same way you do it normally with `Shift + Enter`~~
+The same way you do it normally with `Shift + Enter`

-The current update has broken this functionality.
-This will be fixed a some point in the future

 ## It's not working and I don't know why!?